zker-themes/sparanoid.com/_app/_pages/about.md

 desc: 關於・について・Introduction
 ---

-Sparanoid is a one-man design studio operated by Tunghsiao Liu.
+Sparanoid is a design studio operated by Tunghsiao Liu.
 He is available for freelance design work as well as consulting.
 You can send email to [t@sparanoid.com](mailto:t@sparanoid.com) or ping him on [Twitter](http://twitter.com/tunghsiao).

 ## Colophon